 However, personally, the functionality and features of their smaller/compact/portable grills such as the Bullseye and RT-340 really appeal to me.
 As a pellet grill of sufficient size to cook for all your friends and family though, the RT-700 is where its at.
 For its size and full stainless steel cooking chamber with PID/WiFi controller for under £1,200, that’s a highly competitive package.
 I discuss this more in my Traeger vs REC TEC post.

 That’s it!
-Thanks for reading, I hope you found my analysis of the REC TEQ pellet grill range and the customer reviews above interesting/informative.
+Thanks for reading, I hope you found my analysis of the REC TEQ pellet grill range, you may also be interested in my RECTEQ error codes article.
 If you want to do a deep dive into all your pellet grill options please check out my other articles as part of my Wood Pellet Grill/Smoker Guide. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.